klaasnienhuis/devfab/docs/guide/annotations/menu.md

 # Menu and embedding

-By using the init parameters, you can influence looks and behavior of the annotations.
-This is a low-effort methods of creating guided tours or product showcases.
+By using the initializing options, you can influence the looks and behavior of the annotations.
+This is a low-effort method to create guided tours or product showcases.
 Here are some examples.

 Read up on how to use the [Initialization options](/guide/model-loading/initialization-options)